Avoid These Audit Triggers: Bullet-Proof Your Tax Records Before It’s Too Late

 Question 3: If you are operating your business from home (# of rooms, square footage).

 This question is being asked to help determine the legitimacy of your home office and the deductions claimed on the tax return.
 By asking about the number of rooms and square footage, the auditor can assess whether your home office meets the requirements for the deduction.
 In my book, Chapter 19 Business Use of Home, I go into detail on this calculation and the rules for claiming this as a tax write off.
+You can also learn more in my blog article How to Calculate Business Use of Home Expenses (Without Triggering an Audit).

 Question 4: What business activities are you conducted in the home?